GoogleChrome/web.dev/src/site/content/en/blog/nfc/index.md

 Here's a list of things I wish I had known when I started playing with Web NFC:

 - Android natively handles NFC tags before Web NFC is operational.
-- An NFC icon can be found on [material.io].
+- You can find an NFC icon on [material.io].
 - Use NDEF record `id` to easily identifying a record when needed.
 - An unformatted NFC tag that supports NDEF contains a single record of the empty type.
 - Writing an [android application record] is easy, as shown below.